What is psoriasis?

-Topical treatments that doctors may prescribe include ointments, creams or shampoos containing:
+Topical treatments that doctors may prescribe include ointments, creams, lotions or shampoos containing the following ingredients.

-- calcipotriol (brand name Daivonex Cream), a vitamin D-based medicine that slows skin cell growth.
+- Calcipotriol (e.g. Daivonex Cream), a vitamin D-based medicine that slows skin cell growth.

 For people whose disease isn’t controlled by topical therapies alone or who have quite widespread disease, another treatment option is ultraviolet light therapy (phototherapy).
 Phototherapy reduces inflammation and inhibits the immune response in the skin.

-You may also find that regular exposure to sunlight for short periods helps your psoriasis.
-Ask your doctor about the amount of sunlight that is safe, as excessive sun exposure can trigger symptoms and also cause sunburn and skin damage.
+Regular exposure to sunlight for short periods can also help psoriasis.
+But it’s important to ask your doctor about the amount of sunlight that is safe, as excessive sun exposure can trigger symptoms and also cause sunburn and skin damage.

-- methotrexate (taken once per week to suppress the immune system, control inflammation and reduce skin cell production);
+- methotrexate (e.g. Methoblastin), which is taken once per week to suppress the immune system, control inflammation and reduce skin cell production;

-- acitretin (brand names include Neotigason, Novatin), a vitamin A-based medicine that can help reduce skin cell production and inflammation); and
+- acitretin (brand names include Neotigason, Novatin, Zetin) - a vitamin A-based medicine that can help reduce skin cell production and inflammation; and

-- cyclosporin (e.g. Cicloral and Neoral), which suppresses the immune system.
+- ciclosporin (e.g. Neoral), which suppresses the immune system.

-More recently, a number of new biological agents have become available for the treatment of psoriasis.
-These medicines, called 'immunomodulators', modify the immune system and include:
+More recently, several new biological agents have become available for the treatment of psoriasis.
+These medicines, called immunomodulators, modify the immune system and include:

 - adalimumab (brand name Humira);